 Aren’t Governor Inslee’s Washington State Task Force & the federal CRSO process already on top of the salmon and orca issues?

 The Southern Resident Killer Whale Recovery and Task Force and the Columbia River Systems Operations Process (CRSO) have been evaluating options to save endangered salmon and Southern Resident Orcas in the Pacific Northwest since 2018.
 Although allocating over a billion dollars in the state budget for recovery efforts, they did not recommend breaching.
 They recommended another Stakeholder Report, costing 750,000, to study breaching.
-This report will be final in March 2020.
-It does not guarantee breaching.
+This report was final in March 2020 and did not recommend breaching.
 CRSO’s recommendations through a new Environmental Impact Statement on the dams will be published even later; March 2021.
 When it comes to protecting salmon in the Snake River, the federal government repeatedly and consistently fails.
 It has violated the Endangered Species Act for more than 20 years by ignoring the best alternative for recovery.
 Timelines for effective action from these two groups are years away.All four Snake River salmon and steelhead runs were listed as threatened or endangered under the ESA by 1997.
 Southern Resident Orcas officially became endangered in 2005.
 They are in trouble NOW.
 Their survival is at risk.
 In fact, both species have declined since NOAA’s protection, conservation, and recovery efforts on their behalf began.

 Why not just let these two existing projects evaluate options to save these species?